agnescameron/teaching-site/_posts/2020-02-10-any-requests.md

 the steps for authenticating to google api can be surprisingly tricky and poorly documented... if you're wanting to play with a google project, let me know and I can walk you through it!

 class exercise:
-pick an api and make a http request!
+pick an api and make a http request from the command line!

 ### assignment
 this is a big guy, because there's no class next week